Keeping Your Fish Tank Healthy

 Freshwater aquariums are by far the most popular way to keep ornamental fish other than goldfish, Japanese fighting fish, sunnies, or big mouth bass.
 A medium-sized aquarium is 10 to 30 gallons in volume and is recommended as a good starting point for new hobbyists.

-Pet stores carry all kinds of sturdy yet nice-looking aquarium stands for holding your fish fantasy-land.
+Pet stores carry all kinds of sturdy, yet attractive, aquarium stands for holding your fish fantasy-land.

 The Power Filter

 Selecting a filter is serious business.
 In most cases, an undergravel biological filter or an out-of-tank power filter is adequate.
 Since you can never have too much filtration, you might want to combine an undergravel filter with an outside power filter.
 There are tons of good brands of filters on the market designed for all kinds of aquarium sizes.

 If you have an undergravel filter, you will either need an air pump or something called a power head in order to pull water through the filter.
 This allows the filter to get the job done properly.

 Lighting is super-important for a healthy aquariums, but it’s often neglected.
 Having the right light simulates natural daylight, as well as works to pretty up your tank.
 Fluorescent lamps, built into the tank hood, are usually best.
 Hoods are easy to install and keep fish from going AWOL.
 They also make it easy for you to get in and out of the tank for maintenance and feeding.

 Avoid incandescent lights because they give off heat, which could stress out your fish as well as burn out faster than a fluorescent bulb.

 An essential part of a good tropical or subtropical aquarium is a heater.
 Most come with a built-in thermostat to take the guess work out of it.
 Freshwater tropical fish like water temperatures between 75 and 78 degrees Fahrenheit.
 On the other hand, saltwater tropical species prefer the water a little bit warmer, usually 78 to 82 degrees.